Choose the plan that meets your needs and spend more time enjoying your international experience not worrying about your insurance coverage.

 Do you have questions about becoming an expat?
 Tweet @IMGLOBAL and use #AskTheExpat!

-Want to learn more about becoming an expat or browse expatriate health insurance options?
+Want to learn more about becoming an expat or browse expatriate or international health insurance options?
 Visit our Expat Health Insurance Plans.

 Through this website and our social media updates, we are providing content, hyperlinks and references to information and articles, some of which has been created by third parties ("third-party content").
 International Medical Group, Inc. and its parents, subsidiaries and affiliates ("IMG") neither endorses nor is responsible for the accuracy or reliability of any information, statement, opinion or advice within this third-party content.
 It is the responsibility of every user to evaluate the accuracy, currency, completeness or usefulness of any information, statement, opinion or advice within the third-party content.
 Please seek the advice of professionals, as appropriate, regarding the evaluation of any specific information, statement, opinion, or advice within the third-party content.
 Any concerns regarding such third-party content should be directed to the third-party.
 You acknowledge that under no circumstances will IMG be liable for any loss or damage caused by reliance on this third-party content.